Yvonne

 You might consider yoga therapy to:

 I am happy to have an initial 20 minute chat at no cost to help you decide whether working with me is right for you.
-Read more about what happens in a yoga therapy session.
+Read more about yoga therapy and what happens in a session.

 contact me